MinishLab/semhash/README.md

 - **Fast**: SemHash uses model2vec to embed texts and vicinity to perform similarity search, making it extremely fast.
 - **Scalable**: SemHash can deduplicate large datasets with millions of records thanks to the ANN backends in Vicinity.
-- **Flexible**: SemHash can be used to deduplicate a single dataset or across two datasets, and can also be used to deduplicate multi-column datasets.
+- **Flexible**: SemHash can be used to deduplicate a single dataset or across two datasets, and can also be used to deduplicate multi-column datasets (such as QA datasets).

 ## Usage